-Night grinding can cause very serious damage to the teeth and it can cause significant muscle pain in the face, back of the neck, and temple regions of the head.
+A: Night grinding can cause serious damage to the teeth, and it can cause significant muscle pain in the face, back of the neck, and temple regions of the head.
 When you are awake, protective mechanisms do not allow your muscles to contract beyond a certain point, no matter how hard you try.
 When you are asleep, those protective mechanisms are asleep, and your muscles are able to apply far more force to your teeth.
 This extreme force can cause cracking, mobility, and pain in the tooth.
-Extensive wear to the enamel can also occur, and the tooth eventually looses its hard protective shell.
+Extensive wear to the enamel can also occur, and the tooth may eventually lose its hard, protective shell.
 Restoring all of these problems, associated with night grinding and clenching, can be costly and complicated if not addressed early.
-The use of a CUSTOM made hard acrylic bite splint while sleeping helps to protect the teeth, and often gives relief from muscle pain and spasms.
+The use of a CUSTOM made hard, acrylic bite splint while sleeping helps to protect the teeth, and often gives relief from muscle pain and spasms.
 A dentist would take impressions of your teeth and the appliance is fabricated in a laboratory in about one week.
 Dental insurance usually pays for part of a bite splint, but that depends on the dental insurance contract.

-"Fever Blisters" and "Cold Sores" are terms used to describe what is actually a outbreak of the Herpes Simplex virus.
+A: "Fever Blisters" and "Cold Sores" are terms used to describe what is actually a outbreak of the Herpes Simplex virus.
 This virus has both a genital and oral form and during the early outbreak stage, or "weeping" stage, the virus is contagious with direct contact.
 Kissing, glass sharing, etc. should be avoided during this stage of the outbreak.
 The virus can also be spread to the eye, and nail-beds through hand contact.
-The genital form can be spread orally and visa versa.
+The genital form can be spread orally and vice versa.
 There is no need to be embarrassed, because a very large segment of the population suffers from intermittent Herpes outbreaks.
-Unfortunately, there is no cure for the virus but there are some prescription antiviral remedies that lessen the extent of the outbreaks.
-The virus can go into dormant periods for long periods of time.
+Unfortunately, there is no cure for the virus, but there are some prescription antiviral remedies that lessen the extent of the outbreaks.
+The virus can go dormant for long periods of time.
 Outbreaks most commonly occur on the lip, nose, palate, and gum tissue and can last up to two weeks.
 They start as fluid filled vesicles that rapidly rupture and begin to crust.
 Most people that experience the outbreaks can recognize the symptoms of an outbreak even before the outbreak can be seen.
 These early "tingly" sensations indicate the most ideal time to apply topical antiviral prescription ointments.

 Outbreaks of the Herpes virus usually occur during times of stress, sun exposure, or from local irritations, wind exposure, illness (colds and flu), and menstrual periods.
 If outbreaks occur very frequently or extensively, a consult with your physician may be in order since weaknesses in your immune system can also make you more susceptible.
 As always, any lesions that do not resolve within two weeks should be evaluated by a dentist, oral surgeon, dermatologist, or physician.